 Can I just begin by saying that this author hyphenates his last name with his wife’s?!
-CAN WE GET A ‘HELL YES’ in the house!!!!
+CAN WE GET A ‘HELL YES’ in the house.
 Tom, are you reading this?!
 Please, my feminist followers: buy his book for this reason alone.
-I mean, yes, it’s a steller sci-fi read, but equality here, folks.
+I mean, yes, it’s a stellar sci-fi read, but equality here, folks.
 Equality and progression.

 Unfortunately, technology has its bugs and getting trapped between two minds is a confusing and deadly bind that Ryan must overcome.
 Wright-Hammer throws in a second protagonist, Charlie, whose body Ryan now occupies.
 Chaos breaks loose as Charlie and Ryan fight for control.